André Deveaux: Playing career

 On July 9, 2012, Deveaux signed a one-year contract as a free agent with the Panthers.
 With the NHL lockout in effect, Deveaux was directly assigned to Florida's AHL affiliate, the San Antonio Rampage.
 On March 19, 2013, during a game in Cedar Park, Texas, against the Texas Stars, Deveaux was accidentally high-sticked in the face.
 As he fell to the ice he slid underneath teammate Nolan Yonkman, knocking him over.
 As Yonkman tried not to fall he accidentally stepped on Deveaux's face, with full force.
 The resulting cut required dozens of stitches to close.

-On March 26, 2015 during a Swedish HockeyAllsvenskan game between VIK Västerås HK and Rögle BK, opposing defenceman Per Helmersson checked Deveaux into the boards, resulting in Deveaux losing consciousness.
+On March 26, 2015, during a Swedish HockeyAllsvenskan game between VIK Västerås HK and Rögle BK, opposing defenceman Per Helmersson checked Deveaux into the boards, resulting in Deveaux losing consciousness.
 At the following game between the teams, Deveaux attacked Helmersson from behind during the warmups.
-On March 30, after video of the incident was posted on YouTube, Rögle terminated Deveaux's contract for next season.
+On March 30, after video of the incident was posted on YouTube, Rögle BK terminated Deveaux's contract for next season.
 Swedish prosecutors subsequently issued an arrest warrant for Deveaux in response to the incident.
 On May 8, Deveaux and his wife held a press conference in Toronto, outlining his side of the incident and describing the lingering effects of the Helmersson hit.

-Deveaux took a hiatus and returned to the professional during the 2016-17 season in agreeing to a try-out with Czech club HC Sparta Praha of the Czech Extraliga on January 26, 2017.
+Deveaux took a hiatus and returned to the professional during the 2016–17 season in agreeing to a try-out with Czech club HC Sparta Praha of the Czech Extraliga on January 26, 2017.
 Keen to prove a point with his play rather than his past, Deveaux secured a contract for the remainder of the season on February 3, 2017.
-Over the final stretch of the season, he contributed with a goal and assist in 4 games.
+Over the final stretch of the season, he contributed with one goal and one assist in four games.

-On October 20, 2017, the Sheffield Steelers announced that they had signed Deveaux whilst announcing that his hiatus was due to injury.
-On the November 28, 2017, Sheffield announced his release after posting 4 points in 6 games.
+On October 20, 2017, the Sheffield Steelers announced that they had signed Deveaux while announcing that his hiatus was due to injury.
+On November 28, 2017, Sheffield announced his release after posting four points in six games.
 He continued the season abroad, playing out the remainder of the year in Slovakia with HK Dukla Trenčín of the Slovak Extraliga.